 - The overhead water tank should have an additional capacity of 10,000 liters, reserved for the fire fighting system of each building.

 - A motorable road up to the entrance of the building is a must.

-- Electrical circuits of the staircase and the passage should be separate.
+- The electrical circuits of the staircase and the passage should be separate.

 - One G.I. down-take pipe should be provided in each building, at every mid-landing, with the necessary equipment.

 - Hose reels should be provided at each landing in each building.

 - A non-return valve should be provided at the ground 5 level and should be easily approachable for the fire services.

 - One underground water tank of suitable capacity, recommended by the Chief Fire Officer, should be provided with a pump that can feed the water main of the fire hydrant systems on the premises.

 - Portable fire extinguishers should be provided at.